MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/typename-element-for-entryselectedby-for-wideentry-format.md

 ---
-ms.date: 09/13/2016
+ms.date: 08/25/2021
 ms.topic: reference
-title: TypeName Element for EntrySelectedBy for WideEntry (Format)
+title: TypeName Element for EntrySelectedBy for WideEntry
-description: TypeName Element for EntrySelectedBy for WideEntry (Format)
+description: TypeName Element for EntrySelectedBy for WideEntry
 ---
-# TypeName Element for EntrySelectedBy for WideEntry (Format)
+# TypeName Element for EntrySelectedBy for WideEntry

 Specifies a .NET type for the definition.
 The definition is used whenever this object is displayed.

+## Schema

-Configuration Element (Format)
+- Configuration Element
-ViewDefinitions Element (Format)
+- ViewDefinitions Element
-View Element (Format)
+- View Element
-WideControl Element (Format)
+- WideControl Element
-WideEntries Element (Format)
+- WideEntries Element
-WideEntry Element (Format)
+- WideEntry Element
+- EntrySelectedBy Element
-EntrySelectedBy Element for WideEntry (Format) TypeName Element for WideEntry (Format)
+- TypeName Element

 ## Syntax